tableau/connector-plugin-sdk/docs/example.md

 </connection-normalizer>

 ```
-`<setImpersonateAttributes/>` adds support for impersonate attributes and should be in every connector.

 The <span style="font-family: courier new">driver-resolver</span> is currently only used for ODBC drivers.
 JDBC connectors can specify the driver name in the URL built by the connection builder JavaScript.